Raman Microspectroscopy for Real-Time Structure Indicator in Ultrafast Laser Writing: Supporting Note 3: Pixel identification, integration, and normalization

-The hyperspectral Raman data was loaded as a four-dimensional array $I(x, y, z, \lambda)$, where $x$ and $y$ represent the spatial coordinates, $z$ denotes the focal depth, and $\lambda$ represents the wavelength.
-For all analyses, we selected the $z$-plane closest to $z = 0$ µm, effectively reducing the data to a three-dimensional array $I(x, y, \lambda)$.
+The hyperspectral Raman data was loaded as a three-dimensional array $I(x, y, \lambda)$, where $x$ and $y$ represent the spatial coordinates, and $\lambda$ represents the wavelength.
 To compensate for experimental variations including focusing, and excitation laser power fluctuations between different datasets, we implemented a sample-specific normalization procedure based on pristine diamond regions (shown as green pixels in Fig.~\ref{fig:S2}).

-For the sp3 diamond peak analysis, we defined a wavelength window $\Lambda_{sp3} = [1325, 1340]$ cm\(^{-1}\).
+For the sp3 diamond peak analysis, we defined a wavelength window $\Lambda_{sp3} = [1325, 1340]$~cm\(^{-1}\).
 The integrated intensity for each pixel $(i,j)$ was calculated as:

 For every sample, we identified the $N_{bright}$ brightest pixels (where $N_{bright} = 200$ for wire electrodes and $N_{bright} = 1000$ for pad electrodes) by sorting all pixels according to their integrated intensity values.
 These brightest pixels correspond to pristine diamond regions that serve as our normalization baseline (see Fig.~\ref{fig:S2} where the green pixels indicate the normalization baseline).
 The normalization factor was computed as the mean intensity of these brightest pixels: